The story of Dr Annie Yoffa (c1891-1959)

-Dr Annie Yoffa was a world traveller, surgeon, psychiatrist, philosopher, published writer, student of Freud and the first woman to hike the Warburton to Walhalla trail across the Victorian Baw Baw Ranges in 1929, unaccompanied.
+Dr Annie Yoffa was a world traveller, surgeon, psychiatrist, philosopher, published writer and student of Freud.
+She was also the first woman to hike the Warburton to Walhalla trail, across the Victorian Baw Baw Ranges, unaccompanied in 1929.
 She dedicated her life to the study of nature and was struck by lightning, in Mount Martha, while conducting research in the field of psychodynamics.
 She later died a horrific death at the hands of a stranger on her Dandenong Ranges property in 1959.

 What struck me initially, about Annie’s story, were her remarkable successes in life but soon afterwards I began questioning why I hadn’t heard of her story before?
 There’s no mention of her achievements at being the first woman to traverse the Baw Baw Ranges alone and certainly no local creek or park named after this trailblazer.

 A bit of history

 Originally from Palestine, the Yoffa family had migrated to Australia and settled in Melbourne.
 They established and ran the Yoffa Hosiery and Knitting Mills in East Brunswick which was nearly destroyed by fire in 1962 (The Argus 1942).
 Annie and her two brothers all studied medicine.
 Annie held degrees in Surgery and Medicine from London University and Master of Arts, Cornell University, New York.